Rups-Chat-2004/Encrypted-Optical-Gesture-Comms/README.md

 -  Recognize gestures and map them to predefined commands.
 -  Encrypt commands with AES-256 encryption.
 -  Transmit data over a simulated FSO link using intensity modulation.
--  Demodulate and decrypt received data to retrieve original commands.
+-  Demodulate and decrypt received data to retrieve original commands..

 ##  Technologies Used